Emily Penrose: Career

 In 1907 Penrose was appointed as Principal of Somerville College, Oxford, following the death of her predecessor, Agnes Maitland.
 Given her own academic qualifications, Penrose was described by the noted author and activist Vera Brittain in her history of Women's Education at Oxford as "the first genuine scholar among women [college] principals", and part of the significant transition towards colleges headed by figures with academic careers in their own right.
 In the beginning of her time at the college Penrose also served as the tutor for Greats in Classics, but eventually was forced by her administrative load to stop tutoring and focus on her work as college principal.
 Penrose was closely involved in the establishment of a university delegacy for women students in 1910, on which she served as an elected member.
 This delegacy led ten years later to the admission of women to full membership of the university.
 By 1914, under her influence, Somerville had stopped admitting students to the college who would not take the degree course, in order to build up a cohort of women students who were clearly qualified to receive degrees, a stance described as "forward-thinking."
 Penrose had also introduced an entrance examination for students seeking to join Somerville in 1908, making it the first women's college to do so.
 She helped restore Somerville's finances after World War I. She was responsible for adding additional tutors, including Helen Darbishire and Margaret Hayes Robinson to the Somerville staff, and enabled tutors to become part of Somerville's council for the first time in 1921.

+Penrose's work for women's education had her involved in multiple national committees on education: she became a member of the Advisory Committee on University Grants in 1911, the only female member of the Royal Commission on University Education in Wales in 1916, and a member of the Royal Commission on the Universities of Oxford and Cambridge in 1919.
+Penrose became the statutory commissioner for the University of Oxford in 1923.